PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 |---|---|---|---|

-| Roof Structural Analysis | The existing roof may not be designed to accommodate a different load distribution | medium | Phase 1 Structural Engineering Reassessment · Logic-Energy Roof Bridging System for Industrial Roofs with Point Load Capacity |
+| Roof Structural Analysis | The existing roof may not be designed to accommodate a different load distribution | medium | Phase 1 Structural Engineering Reassessment; Logic-Energy Roof Bridging System for Industrial Roofs with Point Load Capacity |

-| Insurability | Property and casualty insurers (Allianz, Ergo, R+V, VHV) have been tightening their requirements since 2024/25 | medium | VdS-compliant fire protection · Arc fault detection (AFCI) in the inverter · Glass-glass modules for industrial buildings larger than 2,000 m² |
+| Insurability | Property and casualty insurers (Allianz, Ergo, R+V, VHV) have been tightening their requirements since 2024/25 | medium | VdS-compliant fire protection; arc fault detection (AFCI) in the inverter; glass-glass modules for industrial buildings larger than 2,000 m² |

-| EU State Aid Proceedings | Solar Package 1 Repowering: Roof Project Subject to Approval | medium | Consult the EEG-KWKG Clearing House in advance · If necessary, structure the repowering project in such a way that the existing feed-in tariff is guaranteed to remain in place |
+| EU State Aid Proceedings | Solar Package 1 Repowering: Roof Project Subject to Approval | medium | Consult the EEG-KWKG Clearing House in advance; if necessary, structure the repowering project in such a way that the existing feed-in tariff is guaranteed to remain in place |

-| Solar Peak Act | Systems with a capacity of 2 kWp or more will not receive compensation when electricity prices are negative, effective February 25, 2025 | medium | Planning Repowering with Battery Storage Co-location · Grandfathering provisions are generally maintained for module-only replacements—check on a case-by-case basis |
+| Solar Peak Act | Systems with a capacity of 2 kWp or more will not receive compensation when electricity prices are negative, effective February 25, 2025 | medium | Plan repowering with battery storage co-location; grandfathering provisions are generally maintained for module-only replacements—check on a case-by-case basis |

 | CfD Requirement Effective July 2027 | Renewable Energy Feed-in Tariff to Be Transitioned to Bilateral Differential Contracts | high as of July 17, 2027 | Complete the repowering by mid-2027; document the commissioning |

-| Sources: EEG|KWKG Clearing House — Legal Issue 100 (Repowering) · VdS Fire Safety Guidelines for Property Insurers 2024/25 · Solar Peak Act, Federal Law Gazette 2025 I No. 51 · Art.
-19d of Regulation (EU) 2024/1747 · Grant Thornton — Analysis of the Solar Peak Act. | |||
+| Sources: EEG|KWKG Clearing House – Legal Issue 100 (Repowering); VdS Fire Safety Guidelines for Property Insurers 2024/25; Solar Peak Act, Federal Law Gazette 2025 I No. 51; Art.
+19d of Regulation (EU) 2024/1747; Grant Thornton – Analysis of the Solar Peak Act.
+As of August 2026. | |||

 Roof bridging system for industrial roofs with localized load-bearing capacity